Skip to content

 SPM version numbers

 SPM has a version and a release.
-At the time of writing, the version is SPM12 and the release is dev.
+For example, the version may be SPM25 and the release may be 25.01.

 Other toolboxes that depend on SPM use this information to check whether a compatible SPM version is installed.
 A common pattern is to split the version string into two parts, e.g. SPM12 becomes SPM and 12, and then the latter part is compared to the desired version number.

-The proposed new format is YY.0M[.MICRO], where YY is the short year (e.g. 24 for the year 2024), 0M is the zero padded month (e.g. 06 for June or 12 for December) and .MICRO is an optional integer for patches.
+With the introduction of SPM25, SPM moved to calendar versioning.
+The format is YY.0M[.MICRO], where YY is the short year (e.g. 25 for the year 2025), 0M is the zero padded month (e.g. 06 for June or 12 for December) and .MICRO is an optional integer for patches.

-For backward compatibility, the proposal is to set the version and release as follows:
+For backward compatibility, the version and release are set as follows:

-• Version: SPMYY, where YY is the year of the most recent release, e.g. SPM24
+• Version: SPMYY, where YY is the year of the most recent release, e.g. SPM25

 Where the SPM version number is stored